imohitmayank/a_lazy_data_science_guide/python/python_snippets.md

 ## Search top StackExchange questions

 - Stack Exchange exposes several API endpoints to process the questions, answers or posts from their website.
 - A simple implementation to search and download the latest (from yesterday) and top voted questions is shown below.
-For more such API endpoints consult their official [doc](https://api.stackexchange.com/docs).
+For more such API endpoints, consult their official [doc](https://api.stackexchange.com/docs).

 ```{code-block} python
 ---